WillSarsfield/RoboticArmDCF/README.txt

 to the arduino via serial which will then interpret each command and execute it.
 During this process a popup will show asking for you to wait until the arm has fully calibrated, which should take a few seconds.
 Pressing 'cancel' will cancel the start of the execution of the program.

+The 'Create Plan' button will pull data from the excel 'Experiment Plan' spreadsheet and generate an experiment program template.
+The excel spreadsheet mimics the layout of the multiwell plate.
+Each cell should be formatted in the form '<pump_num> <num_steps> <irradiation_time>' else this will not work.

+There is a known functionality issue with this editor; in order to correctly compile and execute the file you are working on, you must have your current file's filepath stored in the software memory.
+There are two ways to do this: open a file to edit, or save the current file.
+Most of the time this should not be a problem but occasionally the user may not have performed either of these actions in which case the system will attempt to compile the last saved or opened file which may not be the same file currently opened in the editor.

+The third page is the help page, which displays this README file.

 --BUGS--
 Most bugs occur when the arduino has not been set up properly.